The Adding Machine: Success

-Though the play has been critically regarded as a classic, it ran for just two months on Broadway for 72 performances in 1923.
-It has never been revived.
+The play premiered at the Garrick Theatre on March 19, 1923.
+Though the play has been critically regarded as a classic, it ran for just two months on Broadway for 72 performances.
+It was revived at the Phoenix Theatre in New York in 1956.

 The play was an influence on the Tennessee Williams play Stairs to the Roof.
 Years later, it was adapted into a 1969 film of the same name, written and directed by Jerome Epstein and starring Milo O'Shea, Phyllis Diller, Billie Whitelaw and Sydney Chaplin.

 In 1989, Chicago's Hystopolis Productions adapted Rice's play for puppets; the production was hailed for its visual design.
 In September 1992, this production went on to be featured at the First International Festival of Puppet Theater presented at The Public Theater in New York which was a co-production of Joseph Papp and the Jim Henson Foundation.
 The Adding Machine remains part of Hystopolis' professional repertoire.

 Musical adaptation

 In 2007, the play was adapted into a musical entitled Adding Machine with a score by Joshua Schmidt and a book by Jason Loewith and Schmidt.
 The musical debuted in Illinois at the Next Theatre Company in 2007.
 It then opened Off-Broadway at the Minetta Lane Theatre on February 25, 2008, after previews that started on February 8.
 In September 2016 the musical was produced at the Finborough Theatre in London England.